jesimone57/python-cheat-sheet/README.md

 # A group of individual statements, which make a single code block are called suites in Python.
 # Compound or complex statements, such as if, while, def, and class require a header line and a suite.

-# since no braces to define code blocks, python uses indentation to define code blocks.
+# Since braces do not define code blocks, python uses indentation to define code suite (aka a block).

 if True:
 	print ("yes")